The holiday season as an Amazon seller: the best of times and the worst of times.

 - popularity of searches (which items are users searching for, and what keywords are they using)

 Another key area for determining your most profitable products are customer reviews.
-With the right feedback software, you can properly analyze your customer reviews and turn them into actionable data.
+Take time to analyze your customer reviews and turn them into actionable data.
 For example, a low-selling product that has stellar reviews deserves more promotion, while a high-selling product with poor reviews may need some revisions in the product description or images.

 A great place to collect product data for your Q4 strategy is Prime Day.
 As one of the biggest shopping days months before the holiday season, it’s the perfect predictor of what to expect during the winter.
 If you want to know some specific techniques, read this earlier article on how to use your Prime Day sales to prepare for Q4.